CSOBerkeley/cskit-rb/README.md

 ### Basics

 Requiring one of the textual resource gems (eg. `require 'cskit/science_health'`) will make the resource available as a `Volume`.  `Volume`s provide access to a single textual resource and expose, among other things, a citation parser and a text reader.
-Use each `Volume`'s `parse_citation` and `readings_for` methods to parse a citations and retrieve text.
+Use each `Volume`'s `parse_citation` and `readings_for` methods to parse citations and retrieve text.
 You can learn more about these specific components below.

 You can ask CSKit which textual resources are currently available via the `available_volumes` method: